Author Archives: Bob Johnson - Jim Johnson

 Birkeland Currents, Magnetic Ropes and Current-Carrying Double Layers

 7.1 Birkeland Currents There is another cause of filamentation of currents in plasma.
 This is due to the fact that there is a force of attraction between any two parallel currents.
-Each current generates a magnetic field which circles the … Continue reading
+By “parallel currents” we mean that the direction of flow or motion of like charges (say, the electrons, or…

 Essential Guide to the EU – Chapter 6